Marketing

 Duration

-Students need to be available 09.00-17.00 Mon – Fri.
-Full-time students may also be required to attend classes after 5pm.
-(Class days and times vary).
+Students need to be available 09.00-17.00 Monday – Friday.
+Classes may be scheduled after 5pm.
+Class days and times vary.

 Fees